kgklein/PLUME/README.md

 <img src="./Jet-Plume_Logo.svg" alt="JetPlumeLogdrawing" width="200"/>

 JET-PLUME is an extension to PLUME that predicts wave-particle energy transfer in velocity space using the field-particle correlation technique and linear theory.
 Please see the [README for JET-PLUME](./page/README-JETPLUME.md).
+JET-PLUME is automatically installed with PLUME.
+It's inclusion has no impact on the use of PLUME.

-If you use this addition to the code for a science publication, please follow the directions in the Acknowledgements section above AND in the Acknowledgements of your publication and cite the paper for JET-PLUME: [...
+If you use JET-PLUME (i.e. not just PLUME) for a science publication, please follow the directions in the Acknowledgements section above AND in the Acknowledgements of your publication and cite the paper for JET-PLUME: [...
 Work in Progress]

 With the creation of JET-PLUME, a wrapper to use PLUME and JET-PLUME in a jupyter notebook was created.
 It aids in the creation of input files and running of the code with said input files.
 Please see the [example notebook](./page/examplelinfpc.md) to see the key features of this wrapper.
 The use of the wrapper is entirely optional.